moxiegirl/tutorial-changes/multi-player-storage.md

 3. Replace the `constructor()` initial state so that it holds the key properties required by the app.

+    This code constructs a BlockStack `Person` object to hold the profile.
 Your constructor should look like this:

     ```javascript
     constructor(props) {